 The Caribbean is home to stunning picturesque white sand and palm tree beaches.
 The region has more than 700 islands, islets, reefs and cays.
-Sea is turquoise, sand is powder white or even pink, and the coral reefs cover the sea bottom.
-There are many screensavers worthy locations which you would surely like to visit when sailing in the Caribbean.
+The sea is turquoise, the sand is powder white or even pink, and the coral reefs cover the sea bottom.
+There are many screensavers-worthy locations which you would surely like to visit when sailing in the Caribbean.
 In many bays, anchoring is forbidden due to the natural preservation of the coral reefs and sea bottom.
 For that reason, there are many buoys where you can spend the night and wake up in paradise.

-North Sound and the Baths, Virigin Gorda, British Virgin Islands
+North Sound and the Baths, Virgin Gorda, British Virgin Islands

 Unlike other beaches and bays on our list, North Sound is an entire area in Virgin Gorda, British Virgin Islands.
 It is a boater’s paradise with many anchorages.
-There are many resort properties here, and it is a high-end destination.
+It is a high-end destination with plenty of resort properties and a lot of super and mega yachts.
 Gorda Peak overlooks North Sound, and from the top, you can see the entire arena.
-Except for sailing yachts, here you can find many super and mega yachts.
 BVI National Parks Trust has installed many mooring buoys here to preserve the underwater ecology.
 In areas where mooring buoys are not provided, you can drop your anchor in the sandy areas.
 North Sound is surrounded by several islands, including Mosquito, Prickly Pear and Eustatia, and here is a variety of overnight anchorages.
 Here you can find many creeks and bays to explore, go diving or dine in one of the many restaurants.
 The white sand beaches are picturesque and one of the best beaches in the Caribbean.

 The Baths are on the southwestern shore of Virgin Gorda.
 If you have seen pictures of white sand beaches with huge boulders, this is their location, and you should see them with your own eyes as they are even more beautiful in real life.
 They are a unique Virgin Gorda beach and part of the BVI National Park.
 The huge granite boulders form small grottoes and pools in between the white sandy beaches.
 Try snorkelling in the Baths through the caves and rocks in the crystal-clear waters, as it will be an excellent experience.
 If you plan to drop your anchor here overnight, pay attention to overnight waves, which are common.